 Why do we still do these things in the age of the internet?
 Can't we just tweet or blog every new formula as they come?
 No, because writing an article, or presenting at a conference requires a re-evaluation of the logic, techniques, flaws, and implications of research.
 This re-evaluation is as important in understanding a result as the result itself, and often only comes when things are written out.
+You need to be on top of publishing your results quickly, as you will have even less time in your next job to catch up.

 If you stay in research, you will be judged on the basis of your publications.
 No one criterion will be dominant, but number, significance, skill, clarity, and drawing the attention of other scientists are all part of it.
-Even as an undergrad, you might feel pressure to write a report particularly well to incite good recommendation letters, etc. This pressure makes many people panic, causing writer's block, procrastination, etc.
+You might feel overwhelming pressure to write a report particularly well to incite good recommendation letters, etc. This pressure makes many people panic, causing writer's block, procrastination, etc. Do not give in to this pressure.
+Change your writing plan, partners, get a second reader, convert a paper to a presentation and back, etc. Do not hesitate to give Baylor a hard time for being slow to do his part.

 To reduce the panic, try not to focus on what the writing says about you, but what it says about your research.
 Is this the best way to make your argument?
 Is there a clearer or simpler way to state your hypotheses?
 Who will read it?
 What do they need to know?
 If they want to reproduce your work, can they?
-If another student picks up where you left off, have you given them the tools, references, and details that were so hard won by you?
 Remember, the real reason why we publish is to present our results, not to promote ourselves.
 If you focus on getting and presenting results, the judging of you as a scientist will come naturally.